erkyrath/quixe/README.txt

 Then, in play.html, replace the reference to "glulxercise.ulx.js" with your "mystory.ulx.js" file.

+To set up a page that can play any game file on the Internet (as on the web site), copy play-remote.html.

 * Contents

 - README.txt       -- this file
 - play.html        -- HTML template for a Quixe page
 - play-full.html   -- same thing, but using non-compressed Javascript source
+- play-remote.html -- Quixe page that plays any story via "?story=..."
 - build.py         -- generates the files in lib

 - src -- Javascript source code
   - quixe/quixe.js    -- the VM engine core